 Original Research Article

-CHANGES IN BLOOD GLUCOSE AND GLYCATED HAEMOGLOBIN LEVELS IN ALLOXAN-INDUCED FEMALE WISTAR RAT TREATED WITH AZANZA GARCKEANA FRUIT EXTRACT
+CHANGES IN BLOOD GLUCOSE AND GLYCATED HAEMOGLOBIN LEVELS IN ALLOXAN-INDUCED DIABETIC MODEL FEMALE WISTAR RAT TREATED WITH ETHANOL EXTRACT OF AZANZA GARCKEANA FRUIT

 ABSTRACT

 Background: Insulin-related defects, whether in secretion or action, lead to a conglomerate of metabolic disorders with elevated glycemic index known as diabetes.
 Due to high cost of synthetic drugs, scientific research is being done to explore the use of herbal extracts to ameliorate this disease.
 Azanza garckeana fruits are edible and are most useful as medicinal agents.
 This research explored the effect of this plant on blood glucose and glycated haemoglobin levels in alloxan induced diabetic female wistar rats.